 CDC Recommendations for Hepatitis B Vaccine Non-Responders

 - Persons who do not respond to the primary hepatitis B vaccine series (i.e., anti-HBs <10 mIU/mL) should complete a second vaccine series or be evaluated to determine if they are HBsAg-positive.
 For the second series, a different brand of vaccine should be administered.
-For adults in the U.S., the second series can be given using the traditional 3-dose vaccine or the 2-dose vaccine (Heplisav-BTM).
+For adults in the U.S., the second series can be given using a 3-dose vaccine or the 2-dose vaccine.

-- Persons who do not respond to an initial 3-dose vaccine series have a 30%--50% chance of responding to a second 3-dose series.
-The 2-dose vaccine might provide greater seroprotection, which can mean a greater antibody response, especially in adults who may be older, obese or live with type 2 diabetes.
-If you have not responded to a primary hepatitis B vaccine series, talk to your doctor about whether the 2-dose vaccine is an option for you.
+- Persons who do not respond to an initial vaccine series have a 30%--50% chance of responding to a second series.
+Newer vaccines might provide greater seroprotection, which can mean a greater antibody response, especially in adults who may be older, obese or live with type 2 diabetes.
+If you have not responded to a primary hepatitis B vaccine series, talk to your doctor about whether the Heplislav-B (2-dose) or PreHevbrio (3-dose) vaccine is a better option for you.

 - Revaccinated persons should be retested to check antibody response at the completion of the second vaccine series, 1-2 months following the last dose of the series.